-Sports Scholarship # of av Award: \$11,900 wardees: Under the discretion of the Dean of Enrollment Management Athletic performance level is determined by the related coach for women's volleyball, men's basketball and soccer.
+Sports Scholarship Award: \$11,900 # of awardees: Under the discretion of the Dean of Enrollment Management Athletic performance level is determined by the related coach for women's volleyball, men's basketball and soccer.
 The scholarship recommendation should be submitted by the athletic coach to the dean of students along with a scholarship application.
 The Dean of Students will finalize the scholarship based on the coach's recommendation(s), athletic rubric and scores.
-Eligibility Criteria: Freshn Transfe nen & er: Candidates are recommended by NAU Athletic personnel.
+Eligibility Criteria: Freshmen & Transfer: Candidates are recommended by NAU Athletic personnel.
 They must possess leadership skills, exceptional athletic abilities, promising academic achievement with strong academic potential.
 Requirement to Renew: Scholarships are renewable based on a minimum GPA of 2.5 or above, continuous recommendation of Dean of Students and athletic coach.